 Suzanne Drake and Mary Dickinson lead Perkins+Will’s Material Performance Lab, through which they distill the latest healthy-materials research and share the findings across the firm.
 As interior designers, they’re embedded in project teams, helping to ensure that sustainable ideas remain core to our practice.
 And as advocates, they develop white papers based on their work, speak at conferences on their evolving industry, and lead firmwide initiatives, such as Transparency, that help push manufacturers to find non-toxic alternatives.
 Together, they are working to redefine how buildings affect human health.

-Last month, with Suzanne in our San Francisco office and Mary in our Dallas office, they spoke by phone, and I got to listen in.
+Last month, Suzanne in our San Francisco office and Mary in our Dallas office spoke by phone.

 Suzanne Drake: So, Mary, how did you get into this field of ours?

 Mary Dickinson: Material health was really bred into me during my time at Auburn University.
 We had these urban studios where we interacted with the architecture group.
 Students go into the surrounding counties and work with those who aren’t as fortunate, in terms of housing, and build homes that make a massive impact.
 The intricacies of that process were really interesting.
 I also got to know some impassioned architects who were working in sustainability.
 Eventually, I started pushing the interiors department on the topic, and of course material health became part of those conversations.
 It’s amazing how far we’ve come since then, and it’s only been ten years.

 When I graduated, I was looking for work with a firm that was known for innovation.
 So immediately Perkins+Will was in the crosshairs, because I could extend what I’d done in school.
 How about you, how’d you get here?